damianhakert/damianhakert.github.io/source/_posts/2016-04-04-gitlab-8-dot-6-dot-4-released.markdown

 ---
 layout: post
-title: "GitLab 8.6.4 Released"
+title: "GitLab 8.6.4, 8.5.9, 8.4.7, and 8.3.6 Released"
 date: 2016-04-04 12:00
 comments: true
 author: GitLab
 author_twitter: gitlab
 ---

-Today we are releasing version 8.6.4 for GitLab Community Edition (CE) and Enterprise Edition (EE).
+Today we are releasing versions 8.6.4, 8.5.9, 8.4.7, and 8.3.6 for GitLab
+Community Edition (CE) and Enterprise Edition (EE).

-This version includes a minor security fix.
+These versions include a minor security fix.

 Read on for all the details!